kasir-barati/you-say/.github/docs/microservices/README.md

       <td>
         <ul>
           <li>
-            <b
-              style="
-                text-decoration: underline dotted;
-                text-underline-offset: 0.1em;
-                cursor: help;
-              "
-              title="Can be mitigated with things like having a monorepo, shared libs."
-              >Consistency</b
+            <b>Consistency</b>:
-            >: ensuring consistent enforcement of rules across all services.
+            ensuring consistent enforcement of rules across all services.
 Particularly useful for cross-cutting concerns
-            such as authentication, authorization, rate limiting, and general data format validation.
+            such as authentication, authorization, rate limiting, and general data format validation
+            <small>(Can be mitigated with things like having a monorepo, shared libs.)</small>.
           </li>
           <li>
             <b>Security</b>: blocking potentially harmful requests